Why Oppose: City Misrepresents Facts at Draft Presentation Meeting 10/29/2024

 City “Expertise” Contradicts Neighbor Decisions – It’s a 2-Story Fiasco

 This process lacks credibility.
-For the first time ever last Tuesday night, the City said it gets to change what was decided by neighbors in meetings as it see fit based on staff’s “expertise.”
+For the first time ever last Tuesday night, the City’s Chief Planner said he changed what neighbors decided in meetings based on staff’s “expertise.”
 That’s absolutely unbelievable.
 It’s completely contrary to everything that we’ve been told.
 To satisfy one person, Chief Planner Trevor Brown changed …more

 French Normans Fall Through The Cracks of Ignorance